awesto/django-shop/docs/signals.rst

 .. data:: shop.order_signals.cancelled
     :module:

-Emitted if the payment was refused or other fatal problem.
+Emitted if the payment was refused or another fatal problem occurred.

 Arguments sent with this signal: